top of page

 Lectures

-With the help of interviews from those who coined the term "world music" in 1987 in London, as well as other music experts such as promoters and journalists, Said develops a lecture that delves into the real essence of world music.
-He provides a concise summary of the history of world music, making it easily understandable for school children.
-For those interested in a more comprehensive exploration of the story of music, you can find further information in the link titled "CONTRIBUTION."
+With interviews from those who coined the term "world music" in 1987 in London, as well as other music experts like promoters and journalists, Said develops a lecture delving into the true essence of world music.
+He provides a concise summary of its history, making it easily understandable for schoolchildren.
+If you're interested in a more comprehensive exploration of the story of music, you can find further information in the link titled "CONTRIBUTION."

 Here is a summary of the various stages that led to the creation of the WORLD MUSIC concept, based on my own research and interviews